saphcarter/italian_3200_project/Project_Acceptance_Test.md

 4. The user is asked to record their pronounciation of the word.
 5. The user is then provided a short questionairre on how they felt the recording time impacted their attempts.

-Expected Input data: Data would be recorded as nominal data (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree) Example Questions:
+Expected Input data: Data would be recorded as ordinal data (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree) Example Questions:
 1. The time limit made me felt pressured to answer quickly.
 2. The time limit felt suitable for pronounciation of short words.